 A: Yes.
 For security reasons, a GoodSync client can find a GoodSync server only when they belong to the same GoodSync Connect account.

-Q: Do you sync files via intermediary server or locally?
+Q: Do you sync files via an intermediary server or locally?

 A: If the connecting device and your Android device are on the same local network, then all files are synced via your local network only.
 If the Android device is in a different network, our GoodSync Mediator server will facilitate the connection between the two remote devices.
 Note: The GoodSync Mediator server only helps in locating your device, it does not perform any actual file transfer or receive/retain any data.